Goods and services tax (GST)

 Luxury car tax

-Imports into Australia are subject to duties under the Australian Customs Tariff.
+Imports into Australia are subject to duties under the Australian Customs Tariff unless an exemption applies.
 The top duty rate is 5%.

 Excise duties are imposed at high levels on beer, spirits, liqueurs, tobacco, cigarettes, and petroleum products.
 Excise rates for tobacco, alcohol, and fuel are indexed bi-annually based on movements in the consumer price index (CPI).
 Some examples of current excise rates include: